Structural and rural funds

 • The OpenCoesione platform (for information at the Italian level, with a very high level of detail: regional, thematic, by fund, by operational program, by intervention, and by beneficiary).

-Regarding the common agricultural policy, as mentioned above, the current regulation provides for a transitional phase of CAP and EAFRD management for the years 2021 and 2022, and the operational launch of a “new CAP” starting in 2023.
-The “new CAP” specifically provides for the focus on nine key objectives and the processing of CAP national strategic plans, to integrate income support measures, market measures and rural development into one strategic vision (in line with the above nine objectives and the typicalities and needs of each country).
+With regard to the common agricultural policy, as mentioned above, the current regulation provides for a transitional phase of CAP and EAFRD management for the years 2021 and 2022, and the operational launch of a “new CAP” starting in 2023.
+In particular, the “new CAP” provides for the focus on nine key objectives and the development of national strategic plans of the CAP, to integrate income support, market measures and rural development into a single strategic vision (in line with the aforementioned nine objectives and the typicalities and needs of each country).

 The “new CAP” thus seems to be leading toward greater parallelism between rural and structural funds, insofar as national plans for the overall management of the funds are provided for both (the CAP national strategic plans on the one hand, the partnership agreements on the other) and EAGF grants are made part of a common strategic plan.